 THE LORD'S PRAYER

-BCP p.
-364

-Celebrant As our Savior Christ has taught us, we now pray,

-All Our Father in heaven,

-hallowed be your Name,

-your kingdom come,

-your will be done,

-on earth as in heaven.
+Celebrant All As our Savior Christ has taught us, we now pray, Our Father in heaven, hallowed be your Name, your kingdom come, your will be done, on earth as in heaven.
 Give us today our daily bread.

-Forgive us our sins,

-as we forgive those

-who sin against us.

-Save us from the time of trial,

-and deliver us from evil.

-For the kingdom, the power,

-and the glory are yours,

-now and for ever.
+Forgive us our sins, as we forgive those who sin against us.
+Save us from the time of trial, and deliver us from evil.
+For the kingdom, the power, and the glory are yours, now and for ever.
 Amen.

+Fraction

-FRACTION EOW p.
+EOW p.
 69/BCP p.
+364

-364 The Celebrant breaks the consecrated Bread.
-Celebrant We break this bread to share in the Body of Christ.
-People We who are many are one body, for we all share in the one bread.
-Celebrant The Gifts of God for the People of God.
+The Celebrant breaks the consecrated Bread.

+CelebrantWe break this bread to share in the Body of Christ.PeopleWe who are many are one body, for we all share in the one bread.CelebrantThe Gifts of God for the People of God.
 Take them in remembrance that Christ died for you, and feed on him in your hearts by faith, with thanksgiving.
 Please be seated.

 The ushers will bring you forward when it is time for you to receive.
 We receive communion at stations at the front of each aisle.
-If you need to receive communion at your seat, please notify an usher.

 All who hunger for God are cordially invited to this table, including children.
 You may consume the bread and then drink from the chalice (please grasp the bottom of the chalice to guide it to your lips).
 Also, you may dip the bread in the wine and then consume it, or you may leave the bread in your palm for the chalice-bearer to dip in the wine and place on your tongue.
 Gluten-free wafers are available.
 Those who do not wish to receive communion are welcome to receive a blessing, indicated by crossing your arms over your chest.

-If you would like to pray with someone confidentially, for yourself or others, go to the Chapel of All Saints and someone will meet you there.
-The organist plays an improvisation while communion is received.
-Concluding Rite Post-Communion Prayer EOW p.
-70 Please stand as you are able.
+Communion Anthem

+Libera nos

+John Sheppard (1515-1558)

+EOW p.
+70

+Libera nos, salva nos, justifica nos, O beata Trinitas.
+Free us, save us, defend us, O blessed Trinity.

+-Prayer to the Trinity, as recited at Magdalen College, Oxford, 16th century

+Silence follows the anthem.

+Concluding Rite

+Post-Communion Prayer

+Please stand as you are able.

-Celebrant Let us pray.
+Celebrant

-All Loving God,
+All

-we give you thanks

-for restoring us in your image

-and nourishing us with spiritual food

-in the Sacrament of Christ's Body and Blood.

-Now send us forth

-a people, forgiven, healed, renewed;

-that we may proclaim your love to the world

-and continue in the risen life of Christ our Savior.
+Let us pray.
+Loving God, we give you thanks for restoring us in your image and nourishing us with spiritual food in the Sacrament of Christ's Body and Blood.
+Now send us forth a people, forgiven, healed, renewed; that we may proclaim your love to the world and continue in the risen life of Christ our Savior.
 Amen.

 Please be seated.